 - Talk to a member of staff in the ward or department where you are receiving care

 - Contact the Foundation Trust's customer care team on 01256 486766 or visit their offices at Basingstoke and North Hampshire Hospital or Royal Hampshire County Hospital in Winchester - Please note due to the current COVID-19 pandemic the team are currently not providing face to face appointments.
 You can contact the team via telephone or email.

 - Write to the: Chief Executive, Basingstoke and North Hampshire Hospital, Aldermaston Road, Basingstoke, Hampshire, RG24 9NA

 NOTE: If you have special needs or you need an interpreter of any kind, please make this clear in your complaint.
 If you need a response in a particular way, for example braille, this should also be made clear.
-If you need independent support you can contact the Hampshire Health Complaints Advocacy Service provided by VoiceAbility on 0300 303 1660 or email email@example.com or visit their website here.
+If you need independent support you can contact the Hampshire Complaints Advocacy Service provided by VoiceAbility on 0300 303 1660 or email email@example.com or visit their website here.

 When will I get a reply?